steerenergy/Datalogger-Alistair-Pi/README.md

 * Adafruit ADS1115 Analog to Digital Converters

 ## Installation
-You can install the project by going onto a Raspberry Pi 3B+ terminal and using 'git clone https://github.com/steerenergy/Datalogger-Alistair-Pi.git' to clone the Github repository into a location of your choosing.
-Then you can start the application using 'python3 main.py' to begin the logger.
+You can install the project by going onto a Raspberry Pi 3B+ terminal and using `git clone https://github.com/steerenergy/Datalogger-Alistair-Pi.git` to clone the Github repository into a location of your choosing.
+Then you can start the application using `python3 main.py` to begin the logger.
 More details on installation can be found in the Technical Documentation and the RPI Setup Guide.
 Ask NickRyanSteer or Alistair-L-R if you want the documentation.

 ## Development
 If you wish to develop this project, you will need to be added to the steerenergy organisation and you will need to speak to Alistair-L-R or NickRyanSteer to get the required documents. **Note: It is unlikely this project will need development unless Steer Energy directly ask for it and have a need for further development.**